-People who use the service are provided with information on how to make a complaint or raise concerns.
+People who use the service are provided with information on how to make a complaint or raise concerns and this is regularly promoted.

-The complaints process is accessible, is easy for people to raise a concern or complaint.
+The complaints process is accessible, is easy for people to raise a concern or complaint and is encouraged.

-There is a formal log of complaints which is kept up to date.
-Complaints are handled effectively with openness, transparency and confidentiality.
-The complainant receives regular updates, a timely response and an explanation of the outcome including the appeals process.
+There were no formal complaints received into the service in 2023 however there are comprehensive complaints policies and procedures which outline how complaints would be handled effectively with openness, transparency and confidentiality and that the complainant will receive regular updates, a timely response and an explanation of the outcome including the appeals process.

-People who raise concerns or complaints are protected from discrimination, harassment or disadvantage and are supported throughout the process.
+Complaints policies and procedures describe how people who raise concerns or complaints are protected from discrimination, harassment or disadvantage and are supported throughout the process.